Aitape: Second World War

 During the Second World War the town was occupied, along with the rest of the Territory of New Guinea, by the Imperial Japanese Army.

 During the recapture American forces bypassed the Japanese 18th Army based at Wewak, taking Aitape on 22 April 1944.
 A base was developed here and repulsed a major Japanese counter-attack.
 The Americans were content to hold Aitape and not advance far towards Wewak.
-In fact, Aitape was captured as part of a 3-pronged invasion by the Allies (Aitape, and landings on either side of Hollandia).
-There was little or no strategic gain to be had in doing so as the Japanese force based at Wewak no longer posed a real threat – cut off, short of supplies, and weakened from battle and diseases.
 In mid-1944, General Douglas MacArthur, the American Commander-in-Chief of Allied forces in the South-West Pacific Area, secured an agreement from the Australian government for Australian forces to take over at Aitape.
 MacArthur then continued island hopping in preparation for the re-capture of the Philippines.

 The Aitape-Wewak campaign was the final Australian military campaign on mainland New Guinea.
 It ran from November 1944 to the war's end in August 1945.
 It was fought by the 6th Division, Australian Imperial Force (AIF) with air and naval support.
 The US Navy built a camp at Aitape as a remote post for Naval Base Hollandia.

 Australian intelligence soldier Leonard Siffleet was beheaded by the Japanese on Aitape beach on 24 October 1943.